kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. It is commonest in the fourth and fifth decades

 #### Answer: C. It is more common in females - *FALSE* = E. It is commonest in the fourth and fifth decades - TRUE
-- Pleomorphic adenoma is the commonest salivary gland tumour.
-It is benign, although a small number undergo malignant transformation.
-It is commonest in the parotid gland, but can occur in any salivary gland.
-It is commoner in males, most often presenting in the fourth and fifth decades.
-Ten per cent of Warthin’s tumours are bilateral.
+- Pleomorphic adenoma is the commonest salivary gland tumour
+	- It is benign, although a small number undergo malignant transformation
+- Commonest in parotid gland, but can occur in any salivary gland
+- Commoner in Males - most often presenting in fourth and fifth decades
+- **NOTE** Ten per cent of Warthin’s tumours are bilateral

 ### Q100
 Which of the following are NOT normally found in bile?

 	A. Sodium chloride
 	B. Unconjugated bilirubin
-	C. Cholesterol - F
+	C. Cholesterol
-	D. Water - F
+	D. Water
-	E. Bile salts - F
+	E. Bile salts

 #### Answer: B. Unconjugated bilirubin - TRUE
-- Bile contains conjugated bilirubin with glucuronic acid, which make up the bile pigments.
+- Bile contains *conjugated bilirubin* with glucuronic acid, which make up the bile pigments.
 The other constituents are bile salts/acids, inorganic salts (eg sodium chloride and sodium bicarbonate), phospholipids (eg cholesterol and lecithins) and water, which makes up 97% of the bile.

 Questions 101-110